Unit Overview

 How do separate solutions work together to reduce the health burden on humans and ecosystems?

-In addition to the unit Performance Task, this unit includes a mid-unit formative task designed to serve as individual assessments that are part of a broader assessment system.
-Request access to these assessments or learn more about our assessment system using the buttons below.
+In addition to the unit Performance Task, this unit includes a mid-unit formative task and an end-of-unit transfer task, both designed to serve as individual assessments that are part of a broader assessment system.
+The Performance Task Organizer and End of Unit Transfer Task complement each other, and by using a combination of each, teachers will assess each PE covered by each unit.

 Essential Documents